Andong: Visitor attractions in Andong

 The Hahoe Folk Village is perhaps the most notable folk village in South Korea.
 This village is listed by the South Korean government with UNESCO as a World Heritage site with Yangdong Folk Village in 2010.

-Andong is also a home of Confucian studies and academies during the Joseon Dynasty.
-The notable examples of seowon, or Confucian academy are Dosan Seowon that enshrines Yi Hwang, Byeongsan Seowon for Yu Seong-ryong, Imcheon Seowon for Kim Seong-il, Gosan Seowon, Hwacheon Seowon and others.
+Andong is also a home of Confucian studies and academies during the Joseon period.
+The notable examples of seowon, or Confucian academy are Dosan Seowon that enshrines Yi Hwang, Byeongsan Seowon for Yu Sŏngnyong, Imcheon Seowon for Kim Sŏngil, Gosan Seowon, Hwacheon Seowon and others.
 Other notable visitor destinations are Sisadan, Jirye Artists' Colony, Bongjeongsa temple and Andong Icheondong Seokbulsang aka Jebiwon Stone Buddha.

 Andong also has Andong Dam.
-In the area where Andong Dam is located, there is a monument to the Andong Samil Movement to honor the March 1st Movement.
+In the area where Andong Dam is located, there is a monument to the Andong Samil Movement to honor the March First Movement.
 In addition, there are Wonmom theme parks and Unbu parks.